ScAAN/waterfrontmap/README.md

 once it's complete.
 They also said that they can look into finding any data that we have difficulty with.

- - add half-mile buffer around SMIA -- they said they can look into this (they probably have the shape files from earlier maps they've made), since we're not really sure how to do this easily
+ - [ ] add half-mile buffer around SMIA -- they said they can look into this (they probably have the shape files from earlier maps they've made), since we're not really sure how to do this easily
- - add more info about some of the maps. they have blurbs in the links they sent us to help explain some of the maps, would be nice to get these on the map. unsure how best to do it without making the map seem too busy, maybe either in the top-left box or another clickable box
+ - [ ] add more info about some of the maps. they have blurbs in the links they sent us to help explain some of the maps, would be nice to get these on the map. unsure how best to do it without making the map seem too busy, maybe either in the top-left box or another clickable box
- - for % POC: use same breakdown and color scheme as in their maps
+ - [ ] for % POC: use same breakdown and color scheme as in their maps
- - for % below poverty line: same, also ideally below 200% poverty. we've had trouble finding this; if we can't find it, then we'll ask them to see if they have that data lying around
+ - [ ] for % below poverty line: same, also ideally below 200%
+   poverty. we've had trouble finding this; if we can't find it, then we'll ask them to see if they have that data lying around
- - add median household income. pretty sure this is in the census data
+ - [ ] add median household income. pretty sure this is in the census data
- - add Emergency Management Evacuation Zones, which are probably from the city office of emergency management
+ - [ ] add Emergency Management Evacuation Zones, which are probably from the city office of emergency management (Colin is looking into this)
- - add FEMA flood plain zones, which I believe we've already found
+ - [ ] add FEMA flood plain zones, which I believe we've already found
- - add Sandy Inspected Zones, they said New York Times had a map showing this.
+ - [ ] add Sandy Inspected Zones, they said New York Times had a map showing this.
 I found [this](https://archive.nytimes.com/www.nytimes.com/packages/html/newsgraphics/2012/1029-hurricane-updates/ipad.html) and [this](http://www.nytimes.com/newsgraphics/2012/1120-sandy/survey-of-the-flooding-in-new-york-after-the-hurricane.html), will double-check if either of them is what they were thinking of
- - add ability to search an address, find where it is, if it's in an evacuation zone, other details
+ - [ ] add ability to search an address, find where it is, if it's in an evacuation zone, other details
- - add ability to print pdf or send link with current view
+ - [ ] add ability to print pdf or send link with current view
- - add ability to overlay current weather data, possibly to replay historical weather data. no idea if this is possible
+ - [ ] add ability to overlay current weather data, possibly to replay historical weather data. no idea if this is possible
- - include NYC's heat vulnerability index (HVI), from the city's environmental health portal
+ - [ ] include NYC's heat vulnerability index (HVI), from the city's environmental health portal
- - various other pollution data, superfund sites, etc., as included in their various reports.
+ - [ ] various other pollution data, superfund sites, etc., as included in their various reports.
- - Include land use, not just zoning, and use the standard color scheme that the City uses for the land use and zoning map (see [ZoLa](https://zola.planning.nyc.gov/lot/1/390/5?building-footprints=false&commercial-overlays=false&subway=false#14.4/40.7264/-73.9831);
+ - [ ] Include land use, not just zoning, and use the standard color scheme that the City uses for the land use and zoning map (see [ZoLa](https://zola.planning.nyc.gov/lot/1/390/5?building-footprints=false&commercial-overlays=false&subway=false#14.4/40.7264/-73.9831);
    you'll have to zoom pretty far in to see land use by tax lot).
- - for map layers such as percent people of color and percent family below poverty line, the unit of analysis needs to be clarified. for example, if it's census tract that you are using either specify in the key or when you scroll over or click on the map, the pop-up window should identify the feature with the corresponding ID data.
+ - [ ] for map layers such as percent people of color and percent family below poverty line, the unit of analysis needs to be clarified. for example, if it's census tract that you are using either specify in the key or when you scroll over or click on the map, the pop-up window should identify the feature with the corresponding ID data.

 </details>